Anadea/anadea_blog/content/posts/ai-in-procurement-from-pilot-to-p-l-impact/index.md

 Nevertheless, only custom solutions will be fully tailored to your needs and adjusted to the specificity of your tasks.
 Moreover, they can be smoothly embedded into your workflows, while in the case of vendor tools, you may face integration complexity.

-Looking for a team that will build AI procurement software for you?

-With over 25 years of experience in software development and 600+ successfully delivered projects, Anadea can become your reliable tech partner.
+{{< advert_with_cta title="Looking for a team that will build AI procurement software for you?" description="With over 25 years of experience in software development and 600+ successfully delivered projects, Anadea can become your reliable tech partner." button="Book a consultation!" url="https://anadea.info/services/ai-software-development" >}}

-Book a consultation!

-Step 4.
+### Step 4.
 Drive Changes through Effective Management

 AI adoption results in significant changes for all stakeholders, and first of all, for your employees.
 People should be ready for the introduction of new tools and should clearly understand how they can leverage the highest value of new solutions.

-Engage stakeholders, including suppliers, finance, and legal departments, early to avoid resistance.
+* Engage stakeholders, including suppliers, finance, and legal departments, early to avoid resistance.

-Clearly explain the role of AI and changes in the traditional workflows.
+* Clearly explain the role of AI and changes in the traditional workflows.
 Demonstrate how AI augments (not replaces) staff.

-Develop a library of standardized prompts for GenAI tools to avoid misuse.
+* Develop a library of standardized prompts for GenAI tools to avoid misuse.

-Train teams to understand AI outputs and introduce “trust but verify” practices.
+* Train teams to understand AI outputs and introduce “trust but verify” practices.

-Update KPIs to encourage AI use, reward efficiency gains, and innovation in applying AI.
+* Update KPIs to encourage AI use, reward efficiency gains, and innovation in applying AI.

-Step 5.
+### Step 5.
 Run Pilots and Scale Gradually

 Pilots are crucial for proving the value of your solutions before their expansion.
 Here’s how you should analyze your projects:

-Efficiency (cycle time reduction in performing various tasks, like invoice matching or purchase order approvals);
+* Efficiency (cycle time reduction in performing various tasks, like invoice matching or purchase order approvals);

-Financial results (measurable cost savings);
+* Financial results (measurable cost savings);

-Accuracy (percentage of correctly outputs);
+* Accuracy (percentage of correctly outputs);

-Adoption (number of active AI users and automated processes).
+* Adoption (number of active AI users and automated processes).

 When you are satisfied with the results of pilots and no adjustments are needed, you can proceed to new AI use cases.

-Challenges of AI Procurement Software Implementation
+## Challenges of AI Procurement Software Implementation

 The use of AI in sourcing, contract management, and other procurement-related processes unlocks a lot of new opportunities for businesses.
 However, the adoption of this technology requires careful attention to different aspects like software integration and risk governance.
 Let’s take a closer look at the most common pitfalls of introducing artificial intelligence and machine learning in procurement and the ways to address them.

-Data Quality
+### Data Quality

 For the correct and efficient functioning of AI tools, diverse high-quality data is a must.
 Nevertheless, procurement data often exists in silos, has a fragmented taxonomy and duplicate or missing supplier identifiers.

 To address this issue, you can introduce a canonical data schema and supplier ID mastering.
 These steps will help create a single source of truth across systems.

-Integration with Legacy Systems
+### Integration with Legacy Systems

 Today, many companies still rely on outdated ERP and procurement systems.
 A lot of solutions of this kind were designed long before the mainstream adoption of AI tools.
 As a result, they are not ready to interact with modern AI tools.

 For scalable integration, you can utilize APIs and event streams.

-AI Model Reliability
+### AI Model Reliability

 Hallucination of AI models (situations when AI fabricates false information that is false but presents it as if it were true) and biased outputs are quite common issues, which require continuous monitoring and supervision.

 Model tracking and bias detection techniques are designed to mitigate such risks.
 We also recommend using model cards to document limitations and performance metrics.

-Resistance to Change
+### Resistance to Change

 Procurement leaders and other stakeholders may distrust AI-driven recommendations.
 It is often related to the fear of losing control or being replaced by AI tools in decision-making processes.

 You need to clearly demonstrate the value of AI systems to stakeholders before shifting governance.
 It is possible to do so by launching an AI system in shadow mode first, in parallel to existing processes.

-Balance Between Automation and Human Judgment
+### Balance Between Automation and Human Judgment

 Over-automation can lead to the replacement of careful decision-making.
 The most serious risks are associated with strategic decisions and sensitive supplier negotiations or approvals.

 It will be helpful to implement tiered approval workflows and ensure explainability for AI recommendations.

-Conclusion
+## Conclusion

 AI in procurement delivers significant opportunities.
 But its efficient implementation will require specific efforts from your side.
 Apart from the reliable AI procurement software, you will also need to prepare high-quality data, change management strategies, and governance policies.

 Moreover, it’s vital to avoid overreliance on technologies and keep the right balance between automation and human judgment.
 Only in this case, you will achieve the highest efficiency of your AI-driven workflows.

 Need professional help at any stage of your AI project?
-Contact our team, and we will find the right way to solve your tasks.
+[Contact our team](https://anadea.info/free-project-estimate), and we will find the right way to solve your tasks.